 As far as Taksim, you should visit Madame Tussauds on Istiklal Street, the famous wax sculpture museum.
 At Madame Tussauds, you can find the opportunity to see many famous names from Arda Turan to Hidayet Türkoğlu, Einstein to Leonardo de Vinci, Zeki Müren to Madonna, Justin Bieber to Lady Gaga, MFO to Rihanna, Adile Nasit to Barış Manço, Shek to Hollywood stars together and up close and take great Instagram photos for your Istanbul Tour.

 A love and hate relationship between Istanbul and Istanbulites… traffic, crowds, chaos, cost, environmental and urban problems… there’s a lot to complain about, isn’t there?
-But on the other hand, Strait, historical heritage, the beauty of cosmopolitanism competing with each other neighborhoods, buildings, street foods, cats… who connects himself with every steamers countless more beauty beautiful city built on Seven Hills.
-“If the world were a single country, its capital would be Istanbul.”of course, Napoleon knows something.
+But on the other hand, Strait, historical heritage, the beauty of cosmopolitanism competing with each other neighborhoods, buildings, street foods, cats… who connects himself with every steamer countless more beautiful cities built on Seven Hills.
+“If the world were a single country, its capital would be Istanbul.” of course, Napoleon knows something.
 According to everyone, there is a reason to love Istanbul; here are 10 reasons why this abundant relationship is indispensable for us…

-4. Istanbul’s amazing Districts such as Kuzguncuk, Çengelköy, Yeniköy, Beykoz that have not lost their quality, historical mansions hosted by these districts, tradesmen, friendly atmosphere…
+4. Istanbul’s amazing Districts such as Kuzguncuk, Çengelköy, Yeniköy, and Beykoz have not lost their quality, historical mansions hosted by these districts, tradesmen, friendly atmosphere…

 5. Istiklal Street, where all the colors of the city turn into a flood of people with its original cafes, nostalgic Pera spirit, red tramway, street musicians, art centers, bars, passages…